MwkosP/AbstarctML/README.md

 #__________________ Setup __________________
 downloadDataset(name="iris",source="sklearn",outputPath="Datasets",saveAs="iris_dataset",)
-setActiveDataset("iris_raw")  #this says hey we are talking about this Dataset from now on.
+setActiveDataset("iris_dataset")  #this says hey we are talking about this Dataset from now on.

 #__________________ Exploratory Data Analysis __________________